 How to Choose the Right Truck Tires

 Here are two points to keep in mind while you’re shopping for tires:

 - Load Capacity: If you drive a larger truck, such as an HV Series or MV Series, your tires will be under a serious amount of strain.
 For this reason, it’s important to choose tires that can handle high load capacities and demanding conditions.
 This is crucial to job performance, as well as safety.
 Before you buy a tire, check its load index.
 This information is written out as a numerical code that states the load capacity of that tire at the speed indicated by its speed symbol.

 - Off-Road Driving: Different types of driving require different types of tires.
 For example, commercial tires designed for travel through Miami don’t have tread strong enough to traverse rough surfaces like rock or gravel on a daily basis.
 Even if your job only takes you off paved roads occasionally, opt for tires that are 80% on-road and 20% off-road.

 Rechtien International Trucks is your source for information on how to best care for your semi truck.
-From fuel-efficient truck driving tips to suggestions for safer driving, we’ve got you covered.
-Contact us with any additional questions, or visit one of our locations in Miami, Fort Lauderdale, Riviera Beach, or Fort Pierce.
+Contact us with any additional questions, or visit one of our locations in South Florida!